U.S. Route 50 in Illinois: Flora to Indiana state line

 As US 50 meanders eastward, it eventually reaches US 45 north of Flora.
 At that point, US 45 runs concurrently with US 50.
 Then, it branches off south from US 50.
-Further east, it reaches Salem.
+Further east, it reaches Olney.
 At that point, IL 250 begins west of Noble and then travels northeast to downtown Noble and Olney.
 As US 50 intersects IL 130 south of Olney, IL 250 overlaps US 50.

 Just north of Sumner, IL 250 moves off south to Sumner and Bridgeport.
 Just northwest of Lawrenceville, US 50 Business begins; it serves downtown Lawrenceville.
 Across the Embarras River, US 50 reaches a one-quadrant interchange with IL 1.

 East of Lawrenceville, US 50 becomes a four-lane divided highway for the rest of its run in the state.
 It meets US 50 Business at an incomplete interchange, a diamond interchange, and IL 33 at a modified diamond interchange before exiting Illinois.

 History

 Much of US 50 in Illinois, especially the section between Carlyle and Vincennes, lies atop or adjacent to the trail taken by George Rogers Clark and his 170 volunteers in the forlorn-hope march on Vincennes in February 1779.

 Up until 1935, Illinois Route 12 (IL 12) followed roughly along the old alignment of US 50 from the Missouri state line east of St. Louis to the Indiana state line west of Vincennes, IN.
 By 1935, IL 12 was decommissioned.

+US 50 between Lebanon and Carlyle was moved to a northern alignment in October 1986 that bypassed several communities, including Trenton and Aviston.

 As of 2011, much of US 50 is a two-lane highway, but portions around Lawrenceville and Vincennes are configured as a four-lane, limited access bypass, built to Interstate Highway standards in the 1960s.
-Another modern bypass portion between O'Fallon and IL 127 shows evidence of a four-lane right of way as each bridge is paralleled by a second that remains unused and the graded roadbed for additional lanes is visible.
+Another modern bypass portion between Lebanon and IL 127 shows evidence of a four-lane right of way as each bridge is paralleled by a second that remains unused and the graded roadbed for additional lanes is visible.